zakilive/iot-cloud-riot/README.md

 Check the status of the MySQL service:
 `sudo systemctl status mysql`

+Mysql usually installed and listening on port 3306 by default.
+It also needs to open in AWS security group.

 Login to mysql after install from terminal:<a name="mysql_pass"></a>
 `sudo mysql`